 In addition to the finance and budgeting side, it also automates home maintenance needs with a system for managing deadlines and tasks, including sending reminders until you complete these tasks.

 Price: There is a free “Essential” version.
-The “Premium” version will cost you $59 per year or $9.95 per month.
+The “Premium” version will cost you $79 per year or $11.95 per month.
+The “Deluxe” version is priced at $149 per year.

 Pros: Users appreciate this app for its comprehensive suite of features, and also for its intuitiveness and simplicity of use.